ieferreira/DigitalPetrography/README.md

 ### Ash Classification

-Replicated results Based on Shoji et al, 2018 for volcanic ash particle classification using CNN
+Trying to replicate results Based on Shoji et al, 2018 for volcanic ash particle classification using a convolutional neural network.